Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 Welcome back.

-We're talking with Bernard Goldberg and his new book, A Hundred People Are Screwing Up America.
+We're talking with Bernard Goldberg and his new book, 100 People Who Are Screwing Up America.

-It's number three, nonfiction Amazon number four, first week of the Wall Street Journalist.
+It's number three, nonfiction Amazon, number four, first week of the Wall Street Journal list.

-Um one of the things that's been somewhat frustrating, and I know you have to reserve some things to be read when people buy the book, but can you give me some names in this like a hundred people who are screwing up America?
+One of the things that's been somewhat frustrating, and I know you have to reserve some things to be read when people buy the book, but can you give me some names in this book?

 Are there any conservatives on this?